open2b/scriggo-site/site/from-jinja-to-scriggo.md

 <b>Real bold!</b>
 ```

-because the value type is explicitly set to HTML, so Scriggo won't escape it.
+because the value type is explicitly set to the `html` type, so Scriggo won't escape it.

 ### Automatic contextual escaping